alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

       color: 'info',
       onClick: () => {
         dialog.confirm({
-          message: 'Do you want to pin?',
+          message: 'Are you sure you want to pin?',
           onConfirm: async () => {
             swipeActionRef.current?.close();
           },